Apply credits and commits to contracts

 To add a postpaid commit to a contract in the Metronome app:

-7. Define the priority of the commit.
-If a customer has multiple credits or commits that could apply against usage, the priority dictates the order in which the credits and commits are consumed.
+- Define the priority of the commit.
+Prepaid commits and credits burn down first.
+If a customer has multiple postpaid commits that could apply against usage, the priority dictates the order in which the postpaid commits are consumed.
 Lower priority commits get consumed first.

 This example API call shows how to create a contract with the example postpaid commit: